aroemers/crustimoney/README.md

 hard-cut  <- >>
 ```

-The function `string-grammar/create-parser` is used to create a parser out of such a string.
+The function `create-parser` in the `crustimoney.string-grammar` is used to create a parser out of such a string.
 Note that above "example" has rules and thus describes a recursive grammar.
 Therefore a map is returned by `create-parser`.
 However, it is perfectly valid to define a single parser, such as: